JHJORE/NeRF_in_Ue5/Documents/Report_SummerIntern2023_NeRF.md

 ### Volinga with Unreal
-For effectively incorporating the Volinga plugin with Unreal Engine 5, following the detailed guidelines provided in [Volinga's documentation](https://volinga.ai/early_access/index.html)is advisable.
+For effectively incorporating the Volinga plugin with Unreal Engine 5, following the detailed guidelines provided in [Volinga's documentation](https://volinga.ai/early_access/index.html) is advisable.

 Essentially, Volinga establishes a cubic NeRF actor that houses the NeRF model as an internal mesh.
 This cube's dimensions can be altered to excise irrelevant portions of the model, thereby eliminating any NeRF-fog.
 The model's scale can also be adjusted as needed.
 It should be noted that within Unreal Engine 5, the NeRF model lacks physical properties, functioning instead like a hologram.
 However, by utilizing the tools available in Unreal Engine 5 to superimpose a physical environment onto the NeRF, the model appears to possess physical properties and can interact with all items within the Unreal Engine 5 environment.
 While early plugin versions faced stability issues, the most recent version we examined proved significantly more stable.